gk199/MTDTB_TOFHIR/README.md

 with plots [here](http://miptimingdetector.web.cern.ch/miptimingdetector/).
 Mostly run in QDC mode where tot, qfine, and energy are read out.
 Details for [TOFPET](https://drive.google.com/file/d/15z_Hjv814W3Wo-l9Emn5No1tnk_T7Np1/view).

 ## Plotting Cross Talk
-Cross talk: blue plot shows fractional energy in a bar when a MIP is deposited somewhere in the array, green shows when the MIP is in the central bar, red shows when MIP is in neighboring bar, and purple when the MIP is in a second to neighboring bar.
+Cross talk June 2019: blue plot shows fractional energy in a bar when a MIP is deposited somewhere in the array, green shows when the MIP is in the central bar, red shows when MIP is in neighboring bar, and purple when the MIP is in a second to neighboring bar.

+Cross talk Feb 2020: blue plot shows fractional energy in a bar when a MIP is deposited somewhere in the array, green shows when the MIP is in the central bar, red shows when MIP is in left neighboring bar, gold when MIP is in right neighboring bar.
+Cross talk defined by energy per channel (normalized by IC coeff) divided by energy in three bars (right, center, left).
+Similar to other cross talk definitions, as very very little light excapes beyond neighboring bars.